datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 The funky thing is that if you now check out `x` again, also here the second element was changed:

 That's because when you copied x to y with the equals sign, you copied the reference to the list, not the actual values themselves.
-When you're updating an element the list, though, it's one and the same list in the computer memory your changing.Both `x` and `y` point to this list, so the update is visible from both.
+When you're updating an element the list, though, it's one and the same list in the computer memory your changing.
+Both `x` and `y` point to this list, so the update is visible from both.

 If you want to create a list `y` that points to a new list in the memory with the same variables, you'll need to use something else than the equals sign.
 You can use the `list()` function, like this, or use slicing to select all list elements explicitly.